Universal Boundary-Modes Localization from Quantum Metric Length: Methods

 With Eqs.~(\ref{Eq_H_tf}), and (\ref{Eq_top_coupling}), we obtain the total Hamiltonian $H^{\mathrm{tf}}(\bm{k})$ in Eq.~(\ref{Eq_topo_FB_Hamilt}), and the projected effective model is given in Eq.~(\ref{Eq_effective_model}).
 Besides the minimal coupling given in Eq.~(\ref{Eq_top_coupling}), alternative coupling schemes and their comparisons can be found in Supplementary Note IV.

-Eq.~(\ref{Eq_Local_Atomic_Constraint}) trivializes the flat-band states to be locally akin to atomic orbitals.
-To maintain global nontrivial quantum geometry across the BZ, the flat-band eigenvectors must deviate atomic orbitals somewhere away from $\Gamma$ point ($\bm{k} \centernot \to 0$), e.g., the point where the direct gap separating flat bands and dispersive bands is located, supposed to be at $M$-point:
+Eq.~(\ref{Eq_Local_Atomic_Constraint}) trivializes the flat band states so as to be locally akin to atomic orbitals.
+To maintain global nontrivial quantum geometry across the BZ, the flat band eigenvectors must deviate atomic orbitals at somewhere away from the $\Gamma$ point ($\bm{k} \centernot \to 0$), e.g., the point where the direct gap separating flat bands and dispersive bands is located, supposed to be at the $M$-point: